Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: MR-LRCs with any Local Linear Codes

 \subsection{General MR-LRCs and MSRD Codes}

-In this subsection, we show that LRCs with disjoint local linear codes always have the architecture of Construction \ref{construction 1} (Lemma \ref{lemma equivalence linear local codes}), and MSRD outer codes achieve MR simultaneously for all families of local linear codes.
-We conclude by showing that the maximum locality $ r = \max_i r_i $ is the smallest extension degree of $ \mathbb{F} $ over $ \mathbb{F}_q $ satisfying this property, which is achieved by Construction \ref{construction 1}.
+In this subsection, we show that LRCs with disjoint local linear codes always have the architecture of Construction \ref{construction 1} (Lemma \ref{lemma equivalence linear local codes}), depicted in Fig. \ref{fig encoding for construction I}.
+We then show that MSRD outer codes achieve MR simultaneously for all families of local linear codes (Corollary \ref{cor MSRD equivalent to MR LRC}).
+We conclude by showing that the maximum locality $ r = \max_i r_i $ is the smallest extension degree of $ \mathbb{F} $ over $ \mathbb{F}_q $ satisfying this property, which is achieved by Construction \ref{construction 1} (Proposition \ref{prop minimum m for universal LRC}).

 Fix a subfield $ \mathbb{F}_q \subseteq \mathbb{F} $.
 The proof of the following lemma is straightforward by linear algebra, and is left to the reader.

 \begin{lemma} Let $ \mathcal{C}_{glob} \subseteq \mathbb{F}^n $ be a (linear or non-linear) code, where $ n = n_1 + n_2 + \cdots + n_g $, and let $ \Gamma_i $ be the set of coordinates ranging from $ \sum_{j=1}^{i-1} n_j + 1 $ to $ \sum_{j=1}^i n_j $, for $ i = 1,2, \ldots, g $.
 The following are equivalent: \begin{enumerate} \item $ (\mathcal{C}_{glob})_{\Gamma_i} \subseteq \mathcal{C}_i $, where $ \mathcal{C}_i \subseteq \mathbb{F}^{n_i} $ is an $ r_i $-dimensional linear code with a generator matrix with coefficients in $ \mathbb{F}_q $, for $ i = 1,2, \ldots, g $. \item There exist a full-rank matrix $ H_i \in \mathbb{F}_q^{(n_i - r_i) \times n_i} $ such that $ \mathbf{c}_{\Gamma_i} H_i = \mathbf{0} $, for all $ \mathbf{c} \in \mathcal{C}_{glob} $ and all $ i = 1,2, \ldots, g $. \item There exist full-rank matrices $ A_i \in \mathbb{F}_q^{r_i \times n_i} $ with $ 1 \leq r_i \leq n_i $, for $ i = 1,2, \ldots, g $, such that